Timber hitch

 The timber hitch is a knot used to attach a single length of rope to a cylindrical object.
 Secure while tension is maintained, it is easily untied even after heavy loading.

 The timber hitch is a very old knot.
 It is first known to have been mentioned in a nautical source c.
 1625 and illustrated in 1762.

 Usage

 As the name suggests, this knot is often used by lumbermen and arborists for attaching ropes or chains to tree trunks, branches, and logs.
 For stability when towing or lowering long items, the addition of a half-hitch in front of the timber hitch creates a timber hitch and a half hitch, or known as a killick hitch when at sea.
 A killick is "a small anchor or weight for mooring a boat, sometimes consisting of a stone secured by pieces of wood".
 This can also prevent the timber hitch from rolling.
 The timber hitch is one of the few knots that can easily be tied in a chain, leading to its use in applications where ropes lack the necessary strength and would break under the same amount of tension.

+The Timber Hitch is very convenient for hoisting boards and timbers, as it cannot jam and may be instantly loosened.
+If timber is to be hoisted on end the Timber Hitch is made with the end of the rope below the center of the timber and then a Half Hitch is added in the standing part at the upper end of the timber.